 listing, including your primary photo, price, format etc. Any

 changes you make to your listing are automatically reflected.

 Where do Promoted Listings appear?

-Promoted Listings may appear throughout our network across all
+Promoted Listings may appear throughout the eBay network across

-devices.
-Prominent placements include search results as well as
+all devices.
+Prominent placements include search results as well

-listings pages.
-On listings pages, Promoted Listings are hosted
+as listings pages.
+On listings pages, Promoted Listings are

-within sponsored modules which contribute to the visibility of
+hosted within sponsored modules which contribute to the

-your listings in addition to placements within search
+visibility of your listings in addition to placements within

 How does eBay decide which Promoted Listings are showing in